Homology and cohomology via the partial group algebra: Abstract

 \section{Abstract}

 We study partial homology and cohomology from ring theoretic point of view via the partial group algebra $\kpg$.
-In particular, we link the partial homology and cohomology of a group $G$ with coefficients in an irreducible (resp. indecomposible) $\kpg$-module with the ordinary homology and cohomology groups of $G$ with in general non-trivial coefficients.
+In particular, we link the partial homology and cohomology of a group $G$ with coefficients in an irreducible (resp. indecomposable) $\kpg$-module $M$ with the ordinary homology and cohomology groups of a subgroup $H$ of $G,$ where $H$ depends on $M,$ with coefficients in an appropriate irreducible (resp. indecomposable) $\K H$-module.
 Furthermore, we compare the standard cohomological dimension $cd_{\K}(G)$ (over a field $\K$) with the partial cohomological dimension $cd_{\K}^{par}(G)$ (over $\K$) and show that $cd_{\K}^{par}(G) \geq cd_{\K}(G)$ and that there is equality for $G = \Z$.